osg-htc/user-documentation/documentation/overview/references/frequently-asked-questions.md

 <summary>What type of computation is a good match or NOT a good match for the OSG's Open Science Pool?</summary>
 <br>
 The OSG provides computing resources through the Open Science Pool for high throughput computing workloads.
 You can get the most of out OSG resources by breaking up a single large computational task into many smaller tasks for the fastest overall turnaround.
 This approach can be invaluable in accelerating your computational work and thus your research.
-Please see our ["Is OSG for You?"](../../../overview/account_setup/is-it-for-you/) page for more details on how to determine if your work matches up well with OSG's high throughput computing model.
+Please see our <a href="https://portal.osg-htc.org/documentation/overview/account_setup/is-it-for-you/">Computation on the Open Science Pool</a> page for more details on how to determine if your work matches up well with OSG's high throughput computing model.
 </details>

 <details>